McGill-MMA-EnterpriseAnalytics/Revenue-Radar/Analyst-Conversion/Framing-Conv-Problem.md

 2. There is a difference between the buyers jounrey of customers in North America / outside of it? (think i need more EDA before saying something like this)

 ## Business Objective of Conversion Analytics Initiative
+[What are the top conversion paths?]
 [Multichannel attribution, optimizing cost per conversion / cost per conversion] [Understanding buyer's jounrey / profile of users that convert] [How would creating a predictive model differ from simply doing descriptive statistics?]
+[How can we get some of these customers who aren't converting to convert?
+Who are the customers at the tipping point and how can we get them to purchase?
+Can bolster this with some research about repeat purchase probabilities or something]

+## What exactly are we building that would go into production?
+1) A tool which analyzes the data as at this time to predict number of conversions expected within the next month? not sure how to really think of the time horizon detail.